Our next Trans Dinarica expedition: Albania!

 1. Languages

-In most of the Trans Dinarica countries, the language comes from Slavic roots (the exceptions are Albania and Kosovo).
+In most of the countries along the Trans Dinarica cycle route, the primary languages are of Slavic origin (the exceptions are Albania and Kosovo).
 Knowing Croatian allows you to communicate in Slovenia, Serbia, Bosnia and Herzegovina, Montenegro, and Macedonia.
 However, it is important to note that Macedonian is slightly different from the other ex-Yugoslavian languages.

 Some useful words: